Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-A dog's sense of hearing is something that we humans have cherished throughout domestication, allowing dogs to become our "ears," alerting us of anything that was amiss.
-Let's face it: Without dogs and their help throughout the centuries, we would not be who we are today.
-Indeed, your dog's hearing is one of the most important senses that is used throughout the day.
-Watch your dog carefully how he or she captures sounds, twitching his or her ears in a variety of directions.
+A dog's sense of hearing is something that we humans have long cherished about our canine companions.
+Dogs can act as our "ears," alerting us of anything that is amiss.
+Let's face it—without dogs and their help throughout the centuries, we would not be who we are today.
+Indeed, your dog's hearing is one of the most important senses they have.
+Watch your dog carefully and examine how they twitch their ears in a variety of directions.

 Have you ever thought about your dog's ears in general?
-Have you ever wondered how your dog's ears help him perceive the world around you?
-When you take a moment and start to consider them, your dog's ears turn out being quite an amazing part of their bodies.
-Here are 30 fascinating facts about dog ears.
+Have you ever wondered how your dog's ears help them perceive the world?
+When you take a moment and start to consider them, your dog's ears turn out to be quite an amazing part of their anatomy.

 1. Dog ears are very sensitive.